 We integrate child assessment data in individual and group planning; and we include developmentally appropriate learning experiences in language, literacy, social and emotional development, math, science, social studies, creative arts, and physical development that are focused toward achieving progress outlined in ELOF.
 For dual language learners we recognize bilingualism as a strength and we implement research-based teaching practices that support their development.
 For an infant or toddler dual language learner, we include teaching practices that focus on the development of the home language, when there is a teacher with appropriate language competency, and experiences that expose the child to English.
-For a preschool age dual language learner, we include teaching practices that focus on both English language acquisition and the continued development of the home language.
+For a preschool age dual language learner, we include teaching practices that home language.
 If staff does not speak the home language of all children in the learning environment, we include steps to support the development of the home language for dual language learners such as having culturally and linguistically appropriate materials available and other evidence-based strategies.
 We also seek volunteers who speak children's home language/s who can be trained to work in the classroom to support children's continued development of the home language.